TheElephantCoder/Znail-Docker/README.md

   - [Gunicorn](https://gunicorn.org/) – WSGI server for production
   - [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/) – multi-arch image builds

 If you use or build on this image, please consider ⭐ starring the [original Znail repository](https://github.com/znailnetem/znail) to support the upstream project.
+All proceeds from Sponsorships for this repo will go to the original Znail Repository.

 ------------------------------------------------------------------------